Geography of Middle-earth: Beleriand, Lindon

 The extreme west of Middle-earth in the First Age was Beleriand.
 It and Eriador were separated from much of the south of Middle-earth by the Great Gulf.
 Beleriand was largely destroyed in the cataclysm of the War of Wrath, leaving only a remnant coastal plain, Lindon, just to the west of the Ered Luin (also called Ered Lindon or Blue Mountains).
-The cataclysm divided Ered Luin and Lindon by the newly-created Gulf of Lune; the northern part was Forlindon, the southern Harlindon.
+The cataclysm divided Ered Luin and Lindon by the newly created Gulf of Lune; the northern part was Forlindon, the southern Harlindon.

 Eriador

 In the northwest of Middle-earth, Eriador was the region between the Ered Luin and the Misty Mountains.
 Early in the Third Age, the northern kingdom of Arnor founded by Elendil occupied a large part of the region.
-After its collapse, much of Eriador became wild.
+After its collapse, much of Eriador became wild; regions such as Minhiriath, on the coast south of the River Baranduin (Brandywine), were abandoned.
 A small part of the region was occupied by Hobbits to form the Shire.
 To the northwest lay Lake Evendim, once called Nenuial by the Elves.
 A remnant of the ancient forest of Eriador survived throughout the Third Age just to the east of the Shire as the Old Forest, the domain of Tom Bombadil.
 Northeast of there is Bree, the only place where hobbits and Men live in the same villages.
 Further east from Bree is the hill of Weathertop with the ancient fortress of Amon Sûl, and then Rivendell, the home of Elrond.
 South from there is the ancient land of Hollin, once the elvish land of Eregion, where the Rings of Power were forged.

-At the Grey Havens (Mithlond), on the Gulf of Lune, Cirdan built the ships in which the Elves departed from Middle-earth to Valinor.
+At the Grey Havens (Mithlond), on the Gulf of Lune, Círdan built the ships in which the Elves departed from Middle-earth to Valinor.